Financial Checklist Before Moving In Together (Complete Guide for Couples)

 Sit down together and map out your monthly expenses: rent, utilities, groceries, subscriptions, and extras like dining out or weekend trips.
 Decide what feels fair and sustainable for both of you.

-3. Decide How You’ll Split Expenses
+3. How to Split Expenses When Living Together

 Equal shares?
 Proportional to income?
 A mix of both?
 There’s no one-size-fits-all approach — choose what works best for your situation.
 Discuss this thoroughly to avoid resentment.

 While joint bank accounts can help manage shared expenses, they often come with complicated rules and less flexibility.
 A prepaid shared card offers a modern alternative: everyone tops up their share onto one card used exclusively for household bills — rent, utilities, groceries, and subscriptions.
 It’s more transparent, easier to track, and eliminates the hassle of bank transfers or overdraft worries.
+Tools like Partly (coming soon) aim to make this even simpler, letting each partner contribute and track spending in one place.

 Life is unpredictable.
 Setting aside a small emergency fund together helps you handle unexpected expenses without panic.

-6. Plan for Big Purchases
+6. How to Plan Big Purchases as a Couple

 Regularly review your finances together.
 Life changes, and so should your plans.
 Monthly or quarterly check-ins keep you both aligned and avoid misunderstandings.